Are People in the Netherlands Afraid of the High Sea Level?

 Documented Floods in the Netherlands

-It's bound to happen with a land that sits so low below sea level that in major storms, the sea will try to conquer the land again.
-We have lost some land, but we also gained some land and we learned a lot about the whims of Nature as it comes to water.
+Flooding is bound to happen with a land that lies so low below sea level.
+In major storms the sea will try to conquer the land again.
+We have lost land, but we also gained land and we learned a lot about the whims of nature as it comes to water.
 In Wikipedia I counted 61 bigger or smaller documented floods in the Netherlands from the year 838 - 2006.

 Flood of the Year 1134

-This flood too mainly hit the South West of The Netherlands where the many creeks the storm of 1014 had left were enlarged which gave the sea more influence which resulted in changing the province of Zeeland into an archipelago.
-Many of those old creeks still exists in my area of the woods.
-It is also at that time that The Zwin was formed, which today is a beautiful nature reserve area.
+This flood mainly hit the South West of The Netherlands.
+The many creeks the storm of 1014 had left were enlarged and gave the sea more influence.
+This resulted in changing the province of Zeeland into an archipelago.
+Many of those old creeks still exists in the area I live in.
+At that time The Zwin was formed, which today is a beautiful nature reserve area.

 The year when in the North of the province Friesland, the Waddenzee* was formed by the catastrophic St. Lucia Flood.

 Also by another major break through the Zuiderzee* was formed, separating West Friesland for ever and always from the mainland of Friesland.

 After they closed the gap with a dyke, called the Afsluitdijk (Closure dyke) up North, the Zuider Sea was no longer an open sea and they changed its name to IJsselmeer